Who doesn’t enjoy a good mythology movie?

 Love a rich and diverse mythology?

-Why not experience something totally different with the free fantasy ebook available to download here on The Azrian Portal, or read short stories online direct from the website!
+Why not experience something totally different with the fantasy short stories available on The Azrian Portal.

 Complete with mythical creatures and strange stories of magic and gods, it might just be your new favourite world.